FrankQixiangGao/FrankQixiangGao/README.md

 - 🐻 I'm a Web Developer, Kaggler, and Wheel ReInventor
 - 🌱 I have a great interest in Software Engineering and Natural Language Processing
 - 🍻 I'm looking to collaborate with other coders, business people or content creators
-- 🥅 2022 Goal: Get a Full-time Intern at Summer
+- 🥅 Open to job opportunities (intern or full-time).
+Feel free to contact me